minlux/nullmodem95/README.md

 The idea is to install pairs of virtual COM ports, which are virtually interconnected with a nullmodem cable.
 Data written into one port is received on the respective other port.

-*nullmodem95* can also be considered as an example how to implement Windows 95 using the C language.
+*nullmodem95* can also be considered as an example how to implement Windows 95 drivers using the C language.

 ## Further Information
 Further information can be found (in german language) in file *doc/readme.txt*.